matthewbae/mf-memory-repro/README.md

 You don't have to run `next-host` with `next-remote` to reproduce the issue.

 I also tried running `next-remote` without module federation using `npm run dev:nomf`, and the memory problem doesn't exist.
 Based on this, I don't believe it's due to Next.js directly either.

+Another experiment was run sharing `@mui/icons-material`, and it the issue still reproduces albeit more slowly.

 ## Summary